 To make the installation easier and less prone to errors, use the

-If this is your first exposure to the ESP32 and ESP-IDF, then it is recommended to get familiar with hello_world and blink examples first.
-Once you can build, upload and run these two examples, then you are ready to proceed to the next section.
+If this is your first exposure to the ESP-IDF, then it is recommended to get familiar with hello_world or blink example first.

 cd ~/esp git clone --recursive https://github.com/espressif/esp-adf.git